ya0guang/PoBF/enclave/README.md

 On the other hand, critical methods (e.g., `decrypt`) are also private, since they should not be called directly be developers under PoBF framework.

+- Secret Data Field Access

+The keys and decrypted data are private fields of a data structure, and accessing them can be danguerous since the raw key and data might then be stolen and further lead to secret leak or residue.

+- Private Method Invokation

+Security-critical methods (e.g., `decrypt()`) are private, and their invokations are also protected.
+Calling these methods directly may lead to unexpected results (e.g., unauthorized decryption).

 ### `vio_ocall`

 This implies the enclave code OCALL(s) with non-constant parameter(s).